 Digital publishing presents many opportunities for academic journals to improve the way they make articles and key publication details available to authors, readers, and reviewers.
 By breaking free from the constraints of print page layouts, online journals can make their content more engaging and help website visitors find what they’re looking for faster.
 Online publishing also brings opportunities for journals to show how their articles relate to existing scholarly content on the web, which can improve the reading experiences of both human scholars and search engine web crawlers.

 At Scholastica, we’re working to help open access journals harness the powers of the internet with beautiful website designs and features to make articles more discoverable in online searches.
-This month, we released two new features for Open Access Publishing users and journals using Scholastica’s typesetting service:
+This month, we released two new features for our Open Access Publishing Platform users and journals using Scholastica’s Production Service: